kaiko-ai/eva/docs/user-guide/tutorials/pubmedqa_classification.md

 - Download the PubMedQA dataset to `./data/pubmedqa` (if not already downloaded)
 - Load the manually curated test set of 1000 question-abstract pairs
 - Use the default Claude model to classify each question-abstract pair
-- Store evaluation results including accuracy, precision, recall, and F1 scores
+- Show evaluation results including accuracy, precision, recall, and F1 scores

 ### 5. Customizing batch size and workers